sanjayypatel/portfolio-kami/_portfolio/cogently.md

 <p class="image-caption">Example document uploaded to Cogently.</p>

 PDF parsing is a bit beyond the skillset of a junior web developer, although some useful gems and libraries exist to make it easier.
-One big challenge was finding a way to extract and reference images in pdfs in a way that Rails could store and reprsent.
+One big challenge was finding a way to extract and reference images in pdfs in a way that Rails could store and represent.
 To make it tougher, images embedded within pdfs can come in a variety of formats, requiring specialized code to extract each file type.

 Since that was beyond the scope of my prototype's goals, I decided to focus on extracting only the text of pdfs, which is a comparatively simpler process.
 Namely, pdf parsers can't tell the difference between a complete sentence and a fragment.
 In fact, the parser was spitting out paragraph elements based on newlines encountered in the pdf.
 While this still allowed user's to write notes referencing a specific line of text in the document, it was hardly elegant.